manghat/gatsby-starter-lumen/content/posts/You_are_thinking_about_your_product_metrics_wrong!.md

 Most often, there are multiple stakeholders interested in different perspectives of you product that you must be accounting for.
 For instance, marketing is interested in where conversions are coming form, your CXO would be interested in revenue/business health and goals, product and design would be interested in critical paths, conversions, and a lot more.

-Next step is to democratise the data:
+Next step is to democratise the data.